Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - If a dot is followed by a terminal, then shift to state of goto of that terminal
 	- ex: In i0 F->.(E), i2 = goto(I0, C)
 	- So in this case you shift to 2
-- If the dot is at the end without it being a start production
+- If the dot is at the end without the previous symbol being the start symbol then